 Recommended Chicago O'Hare Airport Hotel: Hilton Chicago O'Hare Airport

 2. San Francisco International Airport (SFO)

-A particularly kid-friendly feature of San Francisco's transportation hub is the SFO Kids' Spot.
-The Exploratorium of San Francisco has designed a weather-themed play area.
-The fun zone presents crawling equipment and the Plasma Wall -- a display of colorful arcs that jump around when activated by sound in the airport.
-This often serves as a calming influence for children before a flight.
+Another particularly kid-friendly feature is the SFO Kids' Spot.
+The Exploratorium of San Francisco has designed a weather-themed play area with crawling equipment and the Plasma Wall -- a display of colorful arcs that jump around when activated by sound in the airport.
 SFO Kids' Spot is located after passing through security in Terminal 3, Boarding Level F near Gate 87A.

-Visit the Ticketing Level of Terminal 1 for a trip to the underwater world.
+You might also visit the Ticketing Level of Terminal 1 for a trip to the underwater world.
 Three different aquariums offer a window to distinct fish communities across the planet.
-The aquariums, presented by the Steinhart Aquarium and the California Academy of Sciences, are usually a big hit with kids.

 3. Boston Logan International (BOS)

 Boston Logan International has not one, but two separate play areas for kids.
 Terminal C is home to a Kidport designed by the Children's Museum of Boston.
 The indoor playground features a baggage-claim slide, a climb-worthy airplane and window display area.
 The floors are soft, lessening the impact of tumbles.
 The educational, hands-on exhibits are fun for kids.
 Infants and toddlers enjoy a separate play area, and parents have plenty of seating room.

 The second Kidport, produced by Playtime, is situated post-security in the Satellite building of Terminal A near Gate 18.
 This indoor playground features a replica of the air traffic control tower, colorful slides, climbing structures and a child's version of Terminal A. Concessions are nearby so children never have to leave the play area.